 Additionally, RESPOND has Domestic Violence Counselors embedded on-site in the Malden, Melrose, Wakefield, Wilmington, Woburn, and Reading Police Departments.
 The Counselor is able to connect with victims of domestic incidents within 24-48 hours of the initial call.
 Counselors are able to identify cases that have the potential to escalate and provide access to RESPOND’s crisis services.
 This is a proactive measure to reach survivors and initiate services as opposed to waiting for survivors to find the time in this time of crisis where survival is the primary focus.

-This project was partially supported by the Massachusetts Office for Victim Assistance through a Victims of Crime Act of 1984 (VOCA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+This project is partially supported by the Massachusetts Office for Victim Assistance through a Victims of Crime Act of 1984 (VOCA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+Additional support comes from Violence Against Women STOP Grant funding from the Office on Violence Against Women, U.S. Department of Justice.

 Private support from this program comes from The Miriam Fund, a program of CJP, and The Chickering Foundation.